 Always wear a complete set of protective gear when you trim and prune your plants.
 A pair of work gloves is especially crucial.
 This set by TAC9ER can keep your hands from getting pricked and stabbed.

-What Are the Top Plants for Home Defense?
+What Are the Best Plants for Protection?

 Plants with defense mechanisms are excellent additions to your home.
 The more prickles and thorns they have, the more impenetrable your property.